 - Continuously improves farming methods to meet local and international demand.

 - Sustainability of the Land

-A sustainable land means it is safe for plants to grow and for humans and animals to inhabit.
+Sustainable land means it is safe for plants to grow and for humans and animals to inhabit.
 Unfortunately, many conventional farming practices can damage it.
-Some of these include stripping of trees that will only promote land erosion.
+Some of these include the stripping of trees which will only promote land erosion.